13 Easy Vegetables to Direct Sow

 Cucumbers:

-Grow cucumbers in mounds and allow plenty of room for the vines to stretch out or grow along a trellis to save space.
-Direct sow seeds when the soil has warmed, about a week after your last frost date.
-For most varieties, plant 1-inch deep, and 6-8 inches apart.
+- Planting Tips: For most varieties, plant 1-inch deep, and 6 to 8 inches apart.
 If you are growing cucumber on mounds, sow three plants per hill, and space your hills 18 to 36 inches apart.
 No thinning is needed if you are growing along a trellis or in mounds.

 Lettuce: